Gpayton787/gpayton787.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi I'm Greg!
 I'm a senior at UCLA studying computer science.
-My interests lie in building and scaling robust distributed systems and writing clean, maintainable code.
-Upon graduation, I plan to work in industry, applying and developing my skills to help build software or hardware solutions.

-In my free time, I like to keep myself moving with Calisthenics and Running.
-One of my favorite things to do when bored is to run around the city to whatever cool spots I can find.
-Often times it'll be a park where I can practice muscle ups, handstands, and work on progressing to a front lever.
-I also really love cooking for my friends and family.
-My speciality is [Moussaka](https://www.google.com/search?q=moussaka+&sca_esv=2bd7f66af8684dc4&rlz=1C5CHFA_enUS934US934&sxsrf=AE3TifOP3U4ZfQY1Qp1gARsoLVZxiRP-3w%3A1759099700988&ei=NLvZaKaPPMnykPIPr47gAQ&ved=0ahUKEwim-bSGxfyPAxVJOUQIHS8HOAAQ4dUDCBA&uact=5&oq=moussaka+&gs_lp=Egxnd3Mtd2l6LXNlcnAiCW1vdXNzYWthIDIKECMYgAQYJxiKBTIKECMYgAQYJxiKBTIQEC4YgAQYsQMYQxiDARiKBTIIEAAYgAQYyQMyCxAAGIAEGJIDGIoFMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgARI4ARQZVhlcAF4AZABAJgBP6ABP6oBATG4AQPIAQD4AQGYAgKgAkfCAgcQIxiwAxgnwgIKEAAYsAMY1gQYR5gDAIgGAZAGCZIHATKgB8QOsgcBMbgHQ8IHAzAuMsgHBQ&sclient=gws-wiz-serp) which I can make vegan or non-vegan depending on the guests.
+My interests are in software engineering principles that allow for complex systems to arise: object oriented programming, proper API design, scalability, and well-written documentation.
+These things are critical as you start to increase the number of uniquely-minded engineers working together.
+I also have an keen interest in computer architecture design for more efficient CPUs, GPUs, or custom ASICs.

+**Extra Extra Read All About It** 🗞️

+Some more about me.
+I was born and raised in the great state of Oklahoma.
+Moving around quite often, I currently reside among the rainy fir trees in Washington state (with my parents, for now).

+In my free time, I stay moving with various activities such as basketball, running, or working out.
+I also really love to explore new places.
+Had I lived during the [Age of Exploration](https://en.wikipedia.org/wiki/Age_of_Discovery), I surely would've captained my own ship.